OliverW331/species_invasion_global_model/README.md

 ## Introduction

-This project aims to understand and predict patterns of species invasions on a global scale.
+This independent research project aims to understand and predict patterns of species invasions on a global scale.
 By integrating various ecological and socio-economic factors, the model assesses how different variables contribute to the biodiversity changes observed worldwide.

 ## Prerequisites